|Les Perles D'Azur||Self Catering||Saturday||2||6||2||Sofabed for occasional use|

 |Unique benefits of property||The development is long finished and populated and gardens grown, but we still have that feeling of instant peace as soon as we arrive.
 What else do we like?
 Nobody has to miss out on the local wine and be the sober driver!
 We can choose from more than just 1 or 2 restaurants to walk to.
 The daily produce market is right here, in our village.
 We can walk to the beach.
 We can walk through the reserve behind the village.
 Or we can just sit on the terrace and look at the sea.|

-We try to be in St Pierre for the highlight of the year, the Sentier Gourmand de la Clape, (affectionately known by our friends, who have considered themselves very lucky to join us for this event, as the 'Gourmet Wine Walk').
-We've made it 5 times so far, but sadly can't be there for 2017, so our loss could be your gain!
+We try to be in St Pierre for the Sentier Gourmand de la Clape, (affectionately known by our friends, who have considered themselves very lucky to join us for this event, as the 'Gourmet Wine Walk').
+We've made it 5 times so far, but sadly I have started a new job which requires my presence in New Zealand in May, so our loss could be your gain!

 The 'Gourmet Wine Walk' is a wander through the AOC wine region which surrounds St Pierre, through dramatic vineyards with stunning views, with 6 stops along the 6-8km route.
 At each stop, indulge in one course of the most delicious menu, matched with several local wines to taste.

-The event, on May 21st this year (2017), is organised by the winemakers of the La Clape region, the rocky, pine, herb and vine clad reserve between Narbonne and St Pierre, overlooking the Mediterranean.
+The event, held on the third Sunday of May each year, is organised by the winemakers of the La Clape region, the rocky, pine, herb and vine clad reserve between Narbonne and St Pierre, overlooking the Mediterranean.
 The wines carry the label AOC Languedoc-La Clape and, we think, are some of the finest Languedoc wines.
 The menu is prepared by the acclaimed chef Marc Schwall, patron of the restaurant Cuisiniers Cavistes (http://www.cuisiniers-cavistes.com/) in Narbonne.

 St Pierre has a permanent population of about 2,500 and a good range of shops, services and facilities.
 The reserve bordering St Pierre, the ‘Massif de la Clape’ is cloaked with pine and olive trees, wild rosemary and thyme, and features rocky peaks and outcrops and vineyards.
 It is a popular recreational area for climbing, mountain biking, horse riding, walking and wine tasting.
 Pony and bike hire available in the village.
 A choice of restaurants and pavement cafes are within walking distance of the house, and wine shops offer quality good value local wines ‘en vrac’.
 During the French school holidays, evening markets, live bands and various shows are put on in St Pierre, and neighbouring Narbonne-Plage.
 St Pierre is in the Aude area of the Languedoc region.
 One of the most diverse areas of France, the Languedoc offers mountains, lakes, rivers, and beautiful stretches of coastline; historic cities and fairytale citadels.
 The ruins of Cathar strongholds contrast with the restored city of Carcassone.
 Cruise the Canal de la Robine from Narbonne, the oldest town in Southwest France, to the sea, or choose the Canal du Midi, a World Cultural Heritage site.
 The gorges of the Cevennes are within reach, as are the foothills of the Pyrenees.